dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmStorageVerificationMaxScheduled:

     :ref:`Maximal scheduled Storage Verifications <dcmStorageVerificationMaxScheduled>`",integer,"Maximal number of scheduled Storage Verification tasks on this device.
-Recommended to be set to the expected number of Storage Verification tasks performed by this device in the configured Storage Verification Polling Interval.
-0 = no limitation.
+Shall be set > 0 to distribute tasks over nodes of a clustered archive.
+Can also be used together with a Storage Verification Polling Interval of one day and a Storage Verification Polling Start Time on end of busy hours to schedule tasks outside of the busy hours.

     (dcmStorageVerificationMaxScheduled)"
     "